 As a UNESCO World Heritage Site, Shirakawa-go does not really have a particular must-see attraction.
 The attraction is the village itself, replete with thatched roof houses built without using a single nail.

 Where to eat in Shirakawa-go: Irori is my restaurant of choice.
 Located a few steps away from the bus station, you can feast in delicious Hoba Miso which is a specialty within the Gifu Prefecture.
+Do note that Irori is closed for dinner from Wednesday to Friday.

 You can choose to stay overnight in one of those thatched roof houses or take the bus later in the day to your next destination, Takayama.